SnowflurrySDK/Snowflurry.jl/docs/src/getting_started.md

 ```

-and plot the results with
+and the results are plotted with

 ```julia
 plot_histogram(result)